Louis Smith (gymnast): 2016

 Smith again represented Great Britain at the 2016 Summer Olympics in Rio de Janeiro.
-He finished second in the pommel horse final behind teammate Max Whitlock.
+He finished second in the pommel horse final behind teammate Whitlock.

 Other ventures

 In an attempt to revive his interest in singing, Smith auditioned unsuccessfully for the British television music competition The X Factor in 2008.
 In 2018, he appeared at the London Palladium in the show Rip it Up the 60s, alongside Harry Judd, Jay McGuiness and Aston Merrygold.
-In 2019, he starred in the 70s adaption of the show.
-He finished as runner-up on the 2017 edition of The Jump.
+In 2019, he starred in the 1970s adaption of the show.
+He finished as a runner-up on the 2017 edition of The Jump.

 In 2021, Smith appeared on The Masked Dancer, masked as "The Carwash".
-He was crowned the first ever winner of the series on 5 June 2021.
+He was crowned the winner of the series on 5 June 2021.

 Strictly Come Dancing

 Smith took part in the 2012 series of the British television show Strictly Come Dancing; his professional partner was Flavia Cacace.
 From weeks 1–8, his performances received mixed to positive reviews from the judges, until weeks 9–12 when the reviews became more positive and landed him in the top half of the leaderboard.
 He came top of the leaderboard for the first time in the Halloween week with his tango and then again in week 9 with his Charleston, but his best and perfect score came in the grand final with his Showdance, for which he scored a perfect 40.
 Smith and Cacace were announced as the winners of the series in the grand final.
 Smith said "It was brilliant.
 The training was harder than gymnastics as everything was a new challenge.
 I never expected to win – I just went out every week with the aim of doing my best."
 Smith subsequently participated in the 2014 Christmas special with professional, Aliona Vilani.
 The couple won after dancing a quickstep that scored a perfect 10 from all judges.